PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 ## Write the Minimal Amount of Code

-Write enough code to satisfy the compiler and that's all - remember we want to check that our tests fail for the correct reason.
+Write just enough code to satisfy the compiler - we want to verify our test fails for the right reason:

 ```rust
 pub fn add(x: i64, y: i64) -> i64 {